skorhone/gelfj/README.md

 - **originHost**: Name of the originating host; defaults to the local hostname (*optional*)
 - **extractStacktrace** (true/false): Add stacktraces to the GELF message; default true (*optional*)
 - **addExtendedInformation** (true/false): Add extended information like Log4j's NDC/MDC; default false (*optional*)
-- **fieldExtractor** (class name): Field extractor, which is used to extract additional fields from log events / records; default ReflectionFieldExtractor
+- **fieldExtractor** (class name): Field extractor, which is used to extract additional fields from log events / records; default org.graylog2.field.ReflectionFieldExtractor
 - **includeLocation** (true/false): Include caller location.
 Generating caller location information is relatively slow and should be avoided unless execution speed is not an issue; default false (*optional*)
 - **reenableTimeout** (integer): Timeout in milliseconds for setting disabled circuit in half-open state; default 1000 (*optional*)
 - **errorCountThreshold** (integer): Maximum number of errors before breaking the circuit; default 5 (*optional*)